MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-gpu/gpu-aks-content.md

 - Create a node pool with a [supported GPU-enabled VM](/azure/aks/gpu-cluster#supported-gpu-enabled-vms) to deploy GPU-enabled Windows node pools.
 AKS [automatically installs the drivers](/azure/aks/use-windows-gpu#using-windows-gpu-with-automatic-driver-installation) and necessary NVIDIA components.
 This method doesn't support updating an existing node pool to add GPUs.

   When you select a supported GPU-enabled VM, AKS automatically installs the appropriate NVIDIA CUDA or GRID driver.
-Some workloads are dependent on a particular driver, which can affect your deployment.
-For NC and ND series VM sizes, AKS installs the CUDA driver.
-For NV series VM sizes, AKS installs the GRID driver.
+Some workloads depend on a specific driver, which can affect your deployment.
+For NC-series and ND-series VM sizes, AKS installs the CUDA driver.
+For NV-series VM sizes, AKS installs the GRID driver.

 - View the [supported GPU-enabled VMs](/azure/aks/use-windows-gpu#supported-gpu-enabled-virtual-machines-vms) in Azure.
 We recommend that you use a minimum size of _Standard_NC6s_v3_ for AKS node pools.
 AKS doesn't support the NVv4 series based on AMD GPUs.
 - Understand the limitations when you use a Windows node pool.
-Kubernetes version 1.28 and below don't support Windows GPUs.
+Kubernetes versions 1.28 and below don't support Windows GPUs.
 - Use Kubernetes [node selectors](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector), [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity), [taints, and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) when you schedule workloads on your GPU-enabled node pools.

 > [!NOTE]